karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### B. Cropping Images

 The model was easily distracted by the trees and scenery which was above the road.
 So I decided to crop the image and resize it to 66 x 200 which was the input used in the Nvidia paper.
 This is a sample of the original and cropped image.
+The code for this is in the `preprocessimage` function in `utils.py` at lines 16 to 24.

 ![alt text][crop]

+#### C. Flipping Images

+Its very intuitive that if the control action was theta for an image then for the vertically flipped image the control signal would be -theta.
+I've flipped images randomly 30% of the time in the `image_generator` function in `utils.py` from line 166 to 171.

+![alt text][flip]

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: